 A delicate yet every time more popular and booming area between international institutions, leading corporate business, NGOs, governments, entrepreneurship and academia, social innovation is a fragile sector by definition and needs all our encouragement and support.

-As a co-founder of several start-up projects for social innovation and head of strategy, learning and development programs design for CDI Spain, an NGO project awarded with the Prince of Girona Award for Social Innovation, European University of Madrid Youth Entrepreneurship Award, Madrid City Council Innovation Campus, IE and IESE Business schools, we developed together with Guadalupe de La Mata and Daniela Mendez, this October it was a great honour for me to be invited to take part in one of the most significant gatherings of the best social innovators in Europe.
+Acquainted first at Impact Hub with social innovation, I have seen how this sector gained popularity in Spain.
+Co-founder of several start-up projects, as well as head of strategy, learning and development programs design for CDI Spain, an NGO project we developed together with Guadalupe de La Mata and Daniela Mendez /Prince of Girona Award for Social Innovation, among others/, this October it was a great honour for me to get back to the area and take part in one of the most significant gatherings of the best social innovators in Europe.

 Fifteen finalists selected among 171 candidates from 26 countries flew to Madrid to present their proposals at the final event in October at IE Business School.
 The event moderated by Louise Pulford, the leader of the social innovation exchange network in Europe - SIX, was a unique opportunity to meet the best social entrepreneurs, share and cross thoughts on how to grow business ideas to improve the lives of the most underprivileged with entrepreneurs, experts and investors.

 Hosted this year at IE Business School in Madrid, the established in 2012 Social Innovation Tournament (SIT) of the EIB Institute, rewards and promotes innovative initiatives with an ethical or environmental impact in the fight against social exclusion.